 In a blame environment, the employee who didn't send the email or who didn't send the right information or who went to the wrong venue to meet the customer and lost the contract etc. is condemned and possibly sacked or demoted or at least considered 'less able' than others.
 (And obviously various, often derogatory, labels are ascribed to the employee by others as a result)

-The no-blame approach allows an open investigation into and discussion of the reasons why the problem occurred so that systems or policies can be put in place to reduce the likelihood of it occurring again in the future.
-This has benefits for all involved - it promotes the creative co-operation of employees to improve their effectiveness and the organisation's effectiveness.
-They are able to take more ownership of the environment they create and are empowered to do so.
+The no-blame approach allows an open investigation into, and discussion of, the reasons why the problem occurred so that systems or policies can be put in place to reduce the likelihood of it occurring again in the future.

 One of the Disciplines that promotes a Learning Organisation is Personal Mastery, about which he says: